 2. Providing Recommendations

-- Providing Recommendations: 31% increase in the no. of customers!
-Researchers found that just by integrating recommendations to their site there was a 31% increase in the customers by the year 2018.
-Recommending relevant products to shoppers along with the purchase journey about your customers' preferences, improve the chances of getting more sales.
+Researchers found that just by integrating recommendations to their site, there was a 31% increase in customers by 2018.
+So recommending relevant products to shoppers along with the purchase journey about your customers' preferences improve the chances of getting more sales.

-Recommendations follow an interesting analogy behind the ‘Diderot's Effect’.
-It is a term used in customer psychology stating that people tend to feel dissatisfied when they see a product alone and not the similar brand or product recommendations.
+Recommendations follow an interesting analogy behind 'Diderot's Effect.'
+It is a term used in customer psychology stating that people tend to feel dissatisfied when they see a product alone and not similar brand or product recommendations.

 The recommendations are based on the following scenarios:

 - Products previously rated (products the customer likes)

 - When does the customer buy a product? – When does the customer rate a product?

 - When does the customer like a product?

 How many times have we crushed over a celebrity dress and searched for it online?
 But to no results, right?
 To solve this problem, the eCommerce industry adopted AI technology to understand consumer behavior, even with visual searches.